 - Safeguard the surgical site.

-- Initiate early motion and muscle engagement.
+- Begin early movement and muscle activation.

 Activities: